MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-connect-nodes-to-arc-gateway.md

 Make sure the following prerequisites are met before proceeding:

-- You’ve access to an Azure Stack HCI, versión 23H2 system.
+- You’ve access to an Azure Stack HCI, version 23H2 system.

 - An Arc gateway resource created in the same subscription as used to deploy Azure Stack HCI.
 For more information, see [Create the Arc gateway resource in Azure](deployment-azure-arc-gateway-overview.md#create-the-arc-gateway-resource-in-azure).

+> [!Warning]
+> Only the standard ISO OS image available at https://aka.ms/PVenEREWEEW should be used to test the Arc gateway public preview on Azure Stack HCI, version 2408.
+Do not use the ISO image available in Azure portal.

-## Option 1: Configure manually
+## Option 1: Configure the proxy manually

 This option entails manually configuring the Arc proxy before Arc registration.